7swiss/groupoffice-client/README.md

 to keep the CSS up to date with SASS and to update the index.html with newly added scripts.

-I got a wierd error "Waiting…Fatal error: watch ENOSPC".
+I got a weird error "Waiting…Fatal error: watch ENOSPC".
 I don't know why but I fixed it with this command:

 ````````````````````````````````````````````````````````````````````````````````````````
 $ echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p